 Invitations for the Central region of the UK began in April 2014, followed by the Northern region in April 2017, the South-East region in June 2018 and the South-West centre in February 2020.
 Initially, invitations were sent by email as this is the most cost-effective means of communicating with participants.
-However, as not all participants provided an email address, postal invitations will began in early 2020 to provide all participants the opportunity to attend, should they wish to do so.
+However, as not all participants provided an email address, postal invitations began in early 2020 to provide all participants the opportunity to attend, should they wish to do so.
 Therefore, all surviving UKB participants will be invited, except for those who have informed UKB they no longer wish to be contacted or now live outside the UK.
 Participants are provided with comprehensive information about the project, including an invitation letter briefly describing what the assessment visit involves and an information leaflet describing the individual scans, eligibility criteria and benefits and risks of participation as well as links to a dedicated UKB imaging website (https://imaging.ukbiobank.ac.uk/).
-If interested, participants are asked to telephone the Participant Resource Centre who make an initial assessment as to whether the potential participants is eligible for inclusion in the enhancement (e.g., the MRI scans are not safe for individuals who have metal implants or who have had certain surgeries) and for tolerability (e.g., claustrophobia) whilst completion of the full protocol is not possible for those unable to lie still, hold their breath voluntarily or hear instructions.
-Participants even who have MR-compatible metal implants in their body (not limbs) are also excluded as these can affect the quality of the scan in regions of the metal and reduce their value for research purposes.
+If interested, participants are asked to telephone the Participant Resource Centre who makes an initial assessment as to whether the potential participants are eligible for inclusion in the enhancement (e.g., the MRI scans are not safe for individuals who have metal implants or who have had certain surgeries) and for tolerability (e.g., claustrophobia), whilst completion of the full protocol is not possible for those unable to lie still, hold their breath voluntarily or hear instructions.
+Participants who have MR-compatible metal implants in their body (not limbs) are also excluded as these can affect the quality of the scan in regions close to the metal and reduce their value for research purposes.

 Reminder emails are sent to non-responders approximately 2 weeks, 4 weeks, 6 months, 12 months and 24 months after the initial invitation, to provide participants with further opportunities to participate.
 All email invitations and reminders contain a decline link, where participants can opt out of receiving subsequent invitations.
 To obtain imaging data on 100,000 participants, an attendance rate of at least 20% of the 500,000 UKB participants is required.
 To date, this has been achieved, with 31% of invited participants expressing an interest, of whom 71% are eligible and have booked an appointment; of these, 97% have attended an imaging assessment centre (Figure 1).
 Approximately 12% of participants book an appointment in response to an initial invitation, with response rates of 7% after the 2 week reminder and a further 4% after the 4-week reminder.

-General imaging process (second level heading)
+General imaging process

 The target throughput for each imaging centre is 18 participants per 12-hour working day, and the centres are open every day (except for the Christmas and Easter holidays).
 When fully operational, a monthly average of 17 participants per day is achieved (95% attendance rate).
 Each centre is staffed by six radiographers, three healthcare assistants, a laboratory specialist, a healthcare assistant team leader and a centre manager, with a lead radiographer and MR physicist providing support across all centres.
-Four sub-specialist third party consultant radiologists (each with experience in brain, cardiac, abdominal or musculoskeletal imaging) review scans that are flagged by radiographers as having a potentially serious incidental finding.
+Four sub-specialist third party consultant radiologists, each with experience in brain, cardiac, abdominal or musculoskeletal imaging, review scans that are flagged by radiographers as having a potentially serious incidental finding.